imnxdyne/aws/README.md

 - **DELETING AWS COMPONENTS:**
   - **``# python3 aws_cleanup.py --del``**
-    Deletes all AWS components except for items with the "keep" tag.
+    Deletes all AWS components except for items with the "keep" tag and default VPCs.
 The script will first show an inventory of which AWS items will be terminated/deleted, followed by a confirmation prompt.
   - **``# python3 aws_cleanup.py --del --tag <tag_keys>``**
     Deletes only AWS items having tag keys of _<tag_keys>_.
 Any AWS item with "keep" tag key will be excluded from removal.
 Script first displays an inventory of which AWS items will be removed, followed by a confirmation prompt.
 Having no tags, Key Pairs are out of scope.
+  - **``# python3 aws_cleanup.py --del --vpc_rebuild``**
+    Deletes all AWS components except for items with the "keep" tag AND deletes/recreates all default VPCs.
+The script will first show an inventory of which AWS items will be terminated/deleted, followed by a confirmation prompt.

 ## Advanced Settings: